Books? Hairdressers? Europeans split on lockdown essentials :: WRAL.com

 Books?
 Hairdressers?
 Europeans split on lockdown essentials

-HALLE, Belgium — In times when a pandemic unleashes death and poverty, the concept of what is essential to keep society functioning in a lockdown is gripping Europe.
+HALLE, Belgium — The concept of what is essential to keep a society functioning during coronavirus lockdowns is gripping Europe as the pandemic unleashes death, poverty, illness and isolation.

-Beyond the obvious — food stores and pharmacies — some answers in the patchwork of nations and cultures that make up Europe can approach the surreal.
-What is allowed on one side of a border can be banned just a brief stroll down the road, on the other.
+Beyond obvious candidates like food stores and pharmacies, some answers in the patchwork of nations and cultures that make up Europe can approach the surreal.
+An activity or item considered essential in one country can be off-limits across the border just a brief stroll down the road.

 German Chancellor Angela Merkel said that while it might seem fairest to just shut everything down, “it's perhaps not the most practical” solution.